2026 List of Best Online Colleges for Military

 Across the board, you will find that online courses and degree programs are less expensive than in-person programs.

 Online students aren’t on campus using the facilities, technology, and campus resources.
-This allows universities to save on these expenses and pass these savings to the student in some cases.
+This allows universities to save on these expenses and, in some cases, pass the savings to students.

-This is also especially important for military because Tuition Assistance will only pay up to $250 per credit hour.
-Many times, online credit hours are significantly reduced from on-campus credit hours.
+This is also especially important for the military because Tuition Assistance will only pay up to $250 per credit hour.
+Often, online credit hours are significantly lower than on-campus credit hours.

 RELATED: